Diae-Louali/Functional-Martial-Arts/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This blog is a CRUD project is my first introduction to the world of programming.
+This Blog is a CRUD application that served as my first introduction to the world of programming.
 The website and all of it's data is dynamically loaded with a Php backend, MySQL database and Javascript/JQuery Front end as well as an extensive focus on CSS and UI design.

 **The Blog contains** :